Sofala

 …… (description of the festive and official procession) ……

-The captain of the fortress awaits them and receives them with great courtesy, in a room of the fortress, where he is accompanied by all the Portuguese he rules, and from there he orders them to present themselves in the place of the Moors, where they are provided with everything necessary for their stay, which are seven, or eight days.
+The captain of the fortress awaits them and receives them with great courtesy, in a room of the fortress, where he is accompanied by all the Portuguese he rules, and from there he orders them to present themselves in the place of the Moors, where

 The Portuguese traders who go with their merchandise to Manica on passing through the lands of Quiteve pay a tribute or duty to the said Quiteve of one piece of cloth in twenty, and the same for beads; and thus they pass in safety through his lands to the kingdom of Manica, where the gold mines are.